manuel-plavsic/nix_slint_rust_template/README.md

 Note that you might have to add a shell-specific hook command, and your IDE might need a `direnv` extension.

+"Don't forget to run `direnv allow` each time you update the `.envrc` file.
+In some cases, you might have to run the command again also when the `flake.nix` gets changed.

 ### Disable certain platforms (`direnv`)

 Similarly to `nix develop`, you can disable certain platforms by setting the corresponding environment variables in `.envrc` and adding the `--impure` flag, which is necessary to read from the environment variables.

-Do not forget to run again `direnv allow` every time the `.envrc` file is changed.

 #### Example: Disable Android support (`direnv`)